MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 ### Azure Kubernetes Service (AKS) hybrid

 Azure Kubernetes Service (AKS) hybrid runs via Virtual Machines (VM) on the Azure Stack HCI system.
-The process is orchestrated via AKS hybrid tooling, which involves bringing up new VMs and moving workloads over in a rolling fashion.
+AKS hybrid tooling, orchestrates the workload updates process, which involves bringing up new VMs and moving workloads over in a rolling fashion.
 For more information, see [AKS lifecycle and Updates pages](lifecycle-management-placeholder.md).

 AKS hybrid has two types of updates that can be initiated through PowerShell or Windows Admin Center.